0atman/noboilerplate/scripts/43-ai-is-not-designed-for-you.md

 ---

-# another day, another blockchain

-notes:

-We hear so much about new blockchain tech and nothing about new blockchain products (other than more scam coins or nfts).

-I think this is because, from my software engineer's perspective, when you actually try to use blockchain tech, you discover that it's far cheaper to make a simple server with an API to hold your data, rather than implement an entire decentralised network to hold your data.

-Because, OF COURSE, it is.
-When bills need to be paid, practicality beats purity every day.

-Blockchain companies CAN'T fulfil their promises either.

-What is happening here?

----

 # Part 3:

 ## We are not the audience

 notes:

+- [ ] add a new colour
-All These Flashy Announcements Seem Weird and confusing, until You Realise We're not the Audience for Them
+This dissonence between hype and reality seem confusing, until You Realise We're not the Audience for Them

 If you scratch the surface, these technologies don't work.
 And things that don't work can't solve problems.